cscorley/dissertation/chapters/3_flt/0_intro.md

 Feature location is a frequent and fundamental activity for a developer tasked with changing a software system.
 Whether a change task involves adding, modifying, or removing a feature, a developer cannot complete the task without first locating the source code that implements the feature.
+In this chapter, we outline an approach for locating features with online topic models.
+First, we describe our motivation and background in Sections \ref{sec:flt-motivation}
+and \ref{sec:flt-background}, respectively.
+We then describe our study design in Section \ref{sec:flt-design}.
+Finally, we describe the results of the study (Section \ref{sec:flt-results}) and discuss them in detail (Section
+\ref{sec:flt-discussion}).

+## Motivation {#sec:flt-motivation}

 The state-of-the-practice in feature location is to use an IDE tool based on keyword or regular expression search, but @Ko-etal_2006 observed such tools leading developers to failed searches nearly 90% of the time.

-## Motivation {#sec:flt-motivation}

 The state-of-the-art in feature location [@Dit-etal_2013a] is to use a feature location technique (FLT) based, at least in part, on text retrieval (TR).
 The standard methodology [@Marcus-etal_2004] is to extract a document for each class or method in a source code snapshot, to train a TR model on those